-Whilst the Medium-term Financial Strategy incorporates and clearly shows the funding assumptions included and the sensitivities around these assumptions the following factors must be noted:
+Whilst the MTFS incorporates and clearly shows the funding assumptions included and the sensitivities around these assumptions, the following factors must be noted:

-- 1. It is unclear what approach the Government will take as part of the next comprehensive spending review - 2.
-High inflation on costs are escalating through the impacts of Brexit.
-The Covid pandemic and the war in the Ukraine - 3.
-The impact of increasing costs may lead to spiralling and potentially unaffordable increases in salaries.
-The pay awards for Police Officers and Police staff are all negotiated nationally with little influence at a local level - 4.
-The Government is pressing ahead with a review of Police Funding Formula - 5.
-The impact upon pension costs from 2024 when the remedy costs for the Sargeant/McCloud are rolled into employer contribution
+- 1. It is unclear what approach the Government will take as part of the next comprehensive spending review particularly in the context of a pending general election. - 2.
+The on-going lobbying for police officer pay to be increased above inflation to compensate for years of below inflation increases.
+The pay awards for police officers and police staff are all negotiated nationally with little influence at a local level. - 3.
+The uncertainty of a review of Police Funding Formula

-When considering the existing turbulent economic factors and significant uncertainty surrounding costs this leads to a very challenging financial landscape into the medium term and beyond for the Staffordshire Commissioner and Staffordshire Police.
+When considering the existing turbulent economic factors and significant uncertainty surrounding costs, this leads to a very challenging financial landscape into the medium term and beyond for the Staffordshire Commissioner and Staffordshire Police.

-As at 31st May 2023 the Statutory Accounts for 2021/22 have not been formally concluded and the reader should note that this may impact upon the 2022/23 Statements should any material matters arise from the final areas of outstanding work being undertaken by our external auditor Ernst Young.
-Due to ongoing delays in external auditing it is unlikely that this draft Statement of Accounts will be audited until early 2024.
+As at 31 May 2024, the Statutory Accounts for 2022/23 have not been formally concluded and the reader should note that this may impact upon the 2023/24 Statements should any material matters arise from the final areas of outstanding work being undertaken by our external auditor Ernst & Young.